jknightlab/analysis-with-docker/analysis-with-docker.md

 ## Limitations

-* Docker images can become large (and acumulate on the host)
+* Docker images can become large (and accumulate on the host)
 * Running docker requires root access
+* Sharing files with the host can be tricky